dataversenomad/curriculum-engineer-assessment/README.md

 Once you have completed your assignment and satisfied with your submission, **do not close the Jupyter Lab application**.
 Instead, open a new terminal window (or use your existing terminal if it's separate from the one running Jupyter) and run the following command to build the Docker image with your solution:

-This will rebuild the Docker image, incorporating all your changes.

 ```bash
 docker build -t dlai_ce_assessment .
 ```